If you receive an email claiming to be from the IRS, Treasury, and/or is tax-related that you believe is suspicious:

 - Do not click, save or open any attachments.
 Attachments may contain malicious code that will infect your computer.

 - Do not click on any links.
-If you clicked on links in a suspicious email or phishing website and entered confidential information, visit our identity protection page.
+If you clicked on a link in an IRS, Treasury or tax-related phishing email, and then entered your personal or financial information, please visit our identity protection page.

-If the methods above do not work, at a minimum, please send the underlying link of the phishing website.
+If the above methods do not work, at a minimum, please send the underlying URL of the phishing website to email@example.com.

 The raw text of the email and/or the URL of the website is preferred over screenshots.